videlais/Unofficial-Ink-Cookbook/Chapter12/index.md

 ### `.end`

-The class `.end`, as explained in the `style.css` file, can be used for changing how the presentation of the text "The End" (or other story ending) appears.
+The class `.end`, as explained in the `style.css` file, can be used for changing how the presentation of the text "The End" (or any other story ending) appears.

 ```css
 /* Built in class if you want to write: